isomerpages/moe-changkatchangisec/_experience-at-changkat/Scholarship Opportunities/Chua Soo Chiew Scholarship.md

 permalink: /experience-at-changkat/Scholarship-Opportunities/Chua-Soo-Chiew-Scholarship/
 description: ""
 third_nav_title: Scholarship Opportunities
+variant: markdown
 ---
 Chua Soo Chiew Scholarship is a scholarship funded from a generous gift by Mr Chua Soo Chiew.

 The scholarship is aimed at motivating a deserving former Changkat Changi Secondary School student pursuing a full-time course at the Ngee Ann Polytechnic to achieve greater heights of excellence.

 In the event that no student meets that above criteria, the Chua Soo Chiew Scholarship Committee may decide to give the award to a student pursuing accountancy in other Singapore polytechnics.

 **Eligibility Criteria**